openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Serial Port Connection and Terminals

-You can directly plug the device into the USB port of Linux machine.
+You can directly plug the device into the USB port of the Linux machine.
 Additionally, you will need a serial port terminal tool to access the devices.

 In this codelab, terminal tool PuTTY is used for controlling the FTD Joiner and Raspberry Pi.